“No one strategy is correct all the time.”

 2016 FULL-YEAR PERFORMANCE OF SPECIFIC EVENT-DRIVEN ETFS

-Ron Rowland is the founder and executive editor of the online investment advisory services All Star Investor and Invest with an Edge.
-He is also a portfolio manager for Flexible Plan Investments.
+Ron Rowland is the founder and former executive editor of the online investment advisory services All Star Investor and Invest with an Edge.
+He is also a former portfolio manager for Flexible Plan Investments.
 Quoted widely in the financial press, Mr. Rowland is an industry expert for insight on sector rotation and actively managed ETF strategies.